How JWT Works — Complete Authentication Developer Guide (2026)

 res.json({ token });

-- Login route receives credentials from client.
+});- Login route receives credentials from client.

-- Server validates credentials (normally from database).
+- Server validates credentials against database.

-- Payload object contains user identity data.
+- Payload contains user identity data (no sensitive info).

-3. Internal JWT Structure
+3. Internal JWT Structure — Header, Payload, Signature

 {